-One night last week, Margaret and Ted Werstler sat on their back porch in West Chester, watching a thunderstorm roll in and trying to reconcile the questions that lingered over the death of their only child.
+Last week, Margaret and Ted Werstler sat on their back porch in West Chester, watching a thunderstorm roll in and trying to reconcile the questions that lingered over the death of their only child.

 On the May 2014 night that she turned 20, Jenny Werstler overdosed on the floor of a KFC bathroom in a West Philadelphia neighborhood, miles from her suburban home.
 The two friends who had used heroin with her there — 19-year-old Emma Semler and her 17-year-old sister, Sarah — panicked and left her.

-Five years later, a judge sentenced Emma to 21 years in prison for supplying the drugs that killed the Werstlers’ daughter.
+Five years later, a federal judge sentenced Emma to 21 years in prison for supplying the drugs that killed the Werstlers’ daughter.

-But there was more blame to go around, Ted Werstler said as the clouds thickened.
+But there is more blame to go around, Ted Werstler said as the clouds thickened.
 The pharmaceutical companies that flooded communities like his with opioid pain pills, which Jenny first tried as a teenager.
 A system that forced their daughter to come back from a Florida halfway house for a court date before she was solid in her recovery.
 She died one day after that court appearance.

 The Werstlers said they don’t believe Emma Semler intended for their daughter to overdose.
 But thinking of Jenny’s last moments was unbearable.

 Emma “didn’t want Jenny to die.
 But how could you leave another person in that bathroom?” her father said.

 More than 4,500 other people have lost their lives to heroin overdoses in Philadelphia since Jenny Werstler.
 Behind them all are tales of destroyed families, rippling grief, and confounding questions.